-You can eat and drink normally and you may take your routine medications with sips of water.
+You can eat and drink normally before this procedure and you may take your routine medications with sips of water.

-You may need to have a blood coagulation test carried out.
+You may need to have a blood coagulation test carried out before the biopsy.
 You will be informed of the arrangements for this test.

-You can usually continue with your normal medication, except those listed below in which case please inform your doctor and the radiology department.
+You can usually continue with your normal medication before your procedure, except those listed below in which case please inform your doctor and the radiology department.
 Please bring any medication you take with you, particularly if you are to be admitted.